codeforamerica/beyondtransparency/chapters/chapter13.md

 I turned my attention to the issue of crime in the city at the same time all this information was released.
-There was a noticeable uptick in violent crime that year, and news organizations began to capitalize on mapping applications to aggregate crime data.
-RedEye reporter Tracy Swartz made a notable effort by manually compiling data from the Cook County Medical Examiner on homicides in the city.
+There was a noticeable uptick in violent crime that year, and news organizations began to capitalize on mapping applications to aggregate crime data. *RedEye* reporter Tracy Swartz made a notable effort by manually compiling data from the Cook County Medical Examiner on homicides in the city.

 The data was obtained the old-fashioned way: retrieving reports, which she then compiled into tables to list victim names, age, race, and gender, as well as the occurrence and times of crimes.
-That dataset allowed the Tribune (RedEye’s parent company) and others to visualize where Chicago’s murders were happening, parse it by date, and note whether it was by gunshot or other infliction.
+That dataset allowed the *Tribune* (*RedEye’s* parent company) and others to visualize where Chicago’s murders were happening, parse it by date, and note whether it was by gunshot or other infliction.

 That same year, Goldstein’s department began to compile and release datasets, which included crime stats and the city’s GIS map files.
 I was relatively new to mapping at the time.
-While at the Wall Street Journal, my interactions with mapping involved updating paths of hurricane maps or the locations of restaurants the paper had reviewed.
+While at the *Wall Street Journal*, my interactions with mapping involved updating paths of hurricane maps or the locations of restaurants the paper had reviewed.
 That summer, though, there were highly publicized robberies and violent assaults in Chicago’s gay entertainment district, called Boystown.
 I utilized the crime data, with the help of my intern Meg Power, to map out violent crime in the neighborhood.

 While there was an increase in robberies, overall crime in the neighborhood was roughly the same or decreasing year after year.
 You